Otto Stern: Biography

-Otto Stern was born on 17 February 1888 into a Jewish family in Sohrau (now Żory) in the Province of Silesia, Kingdom of Prussia.
-In 1892, he moved with his parents to Breslau (now Wrocław).
+Otto Stern was born on 17 February 1888 in Sohrau (now Żory, Poland), Germany, into a Jewish family.
+In 1892, he moved with his parents to Breslau (now Wrocław, Poland).
 He studied in Freiburg im Breisgau, Munich, and Breslau.

-Stern completed his studies at the University of Breslau in 1912 with a doctoral dissertation in physical chemistry under supervision of Otto Sackur on the kinetic theory of osmotic pressure in concentrated solutions.
-He then followed Albert Einstein to Charles University in Prague and in 1913 to ETH Zurich.
-Stern served in World War I doing meteorological work on the Russian front while still continuing his studies, and in 1915 received his Habilitation at the University of Frankfurt.
-In 1921, he became a professor at the University of Rostock, which he left in 1923 to become director of the newly founded Institut für Physikalische Chemie at the University of Hamburg.
+In 1912, Stern received his Ph.D. in Physical Chemistry from the University of Breslau, with a thesis on the kinetic theory of osmotic pressure in concentrated solutions.
+He then followed Albert Einstein to Charles University in Prague, and in 1913 to ETH Zurich, where he became a Privatdozent in Physical Chemistry.
+The following year, he moved to the University of Frankfurt am Main as a Privatdozent in Theoretical Physics.
+In 1921, he was appointed Associate Professor of Theoretical Physics at the University of Rostock, and then Professor of Physical Chemistry and director of the laboratory at the University of Hamburg in 1923.

-In 1930, Stern received an LL.D. degree from Berkeley, where he was a frequent visiting professor during the 1930s, becoming close colleagues with members of the Berkeley faculty, including chemistry dean Gilbert Lewis, whom Stern would nominate for the Nobel Prize in Chemistry in 1933.
-After resigning from his post at the University of Hamburg in 1933 because of the Nazis' Machtergreifung (seizure of power), he found refuge in the city of Pittsburgh becoming a professor of physics at the Carnegie Institute of Technology.
+In 1930, Stern received an LL.D. from the University of California, Berkeley (UC Berkeley), where he was a frequent visiting professor during the 1930s, becoming close colleagues with members of the Berkeley faculty, including chemistry dean Gilbert Lewis, whom Stern would nominate for the Nobel Prize in Chemistry in 1933.
+After resigning from his post at the University of Hamburg in 1933 because of the Nazis' Machtergreifung (seizure of power), he found refuge in the city of Pittsburgh, becoming Professor of Physics at the Carnegie Institute of Technology.

-As an experimental physicist Stern contributed to the discovery of spin quantization in the Stern–Gerlach experiment with Walther Gerlach in February 1922 at the Physikalischer Verein in Frankfurt am Main.
+As an experimental physicist, Stern contributed to the discovery of spin quantization in the Stern–Gerlach experiment with Walther Gerlach in February 1922 at the Physikalischer Verein in Frankfurt am Main.
 With his life-long collaborator Immanuel Estermann, he demonstrated of the wave nature of atoms and molecules; measurement of atomic magnetic moments; discovery of the proton's magnetic moment; and development of the molecular beam method which is utilized for the technique of molecular beam epitaxy.

-He was awarded the 1943 Nobel Prize in Physics, the first to be awarded since 1939.
-It was awarded to Stern alone, "for his contribution to the development of the molecular ray method and his discovery of the magnetic moment of the proton" (not for the Stern–Gerlach experiment).
-The 1943 prize was actually awarded in 1944.

-Stern was elected to the United States National Academy of Sciences in 1945 and the American Philosophical Society in 1946.

 After Stern retired from the Carnegie Institute of Technology in 1945, he moved to Berkeley, California.
 He was a regular visitor to the physics colloquium at UC Berkeley.
-He died of a heart attack on 17 August 1969 in Berkeley.
+He died of a heart attack on 17 August 1969 in Berkeley, at the age of 81.

-The Stern-Gerlach-Medaille of the Deutsche Physikalische Gesellschaft awarded for excellence in experimental physics is named after him and Gerlach.

 His niece was the crystallographer Lieselotte Templeton.